ToshioCP/Gtk4-tutorial/sec10.md

 3. When it is emmitted, the connected handler is invoked.

 Step one and three are done in the object on which the signal is emitted.
-Step two is done outside the objects.
+Step two is usually done outside the objects.

 ## Signal registration